Zipcore/SM-OpenTimer/README.md

 SourceMod timer plugin for *CSS* bunnyhop servers.
 Yes, it is free as in freedom.
 Test it out @ 98.166.119.99:27016

+The plugin is written in new syntax which requires **SourceMod version 1.7**!

 **Read opentimer_log.txt if you want to know what changes have been made!**

 **Dependencies (Optional):**